 In February 2014 the Board announced its decision to end PSZC’s affiliation with Rinzai-ji, Inc. A copy of the letter announcing that decision can be found here

 The Communications Committee publicizes the events and activities of PSZC with the goal of reaching as many potential stakeholders and attendees as possible.
 It manages the website, print communication, ads and flyers.
 We are always looking for volunteers!
 Email email@example.com to contact the committee.

 Seizan Stephen Black – Design

 The purpose of the Ethics Committee is to ensure the ethical conduct of members and teachers in all programs and activities.
 It is on-call to address any ethical issues that may arise for the sangha, and to provide a yearly ethics review.
 Email firstname.lastname@example.org to contact the committee with an ethical concern or issue, or for more information.
 The ethics committee charter is here, and the teacher ethics policy and process document is here.

-The Board and Ethics Committee voted in October 2016 to enact a Grievance and Reconciliation Policy for sangha members.
+The Board and Ethics Committee voted in October 2016 to enact a Code of Ethics and Grievance and Reconciliation Policy for sangha members.
 It can be found here.

 The Fundraising Committee raises funds to supplement PSZC’s income and meet the annual budget.